Finding a Counselor - Livestrong

 Many different professionals offer counseling services.
 Some of them may refer to themselves as “psychotherapists,” “therapists,” “counselors,” or “mental health specialists.”
 Here’s a list of professionals trained and licensed in most states to provide counseling services:

-Psychiatrists (MD) Are medical doctors.
-Specialize in mental illnesses and substance abuse disorders.
+• Psychiatrists (MD) are medical doctors who specialize in mental illnesses and substance abuse disorders.
 They can prescribe medication for problems such as anxiety and depression.

-Psychologists (PhD) Trained in human behavior theories, counseling methods and research.
-Qualified to give psychological tests and assessments.
-Trained in mental health problems and provide individual, couples, family and group therapy.
+• Psychologists (PhD) are trained in mental health problems, human behavior theories, counseling methods and research.
+They are qualified to give psychological tests and assessments.
+They provide individual, couples, family and group therapy.

-Trained in human behavior theories and counseling methods.
-Are the largest professional group of mental health providers in the U.S. Those with a master's degree and specialized training (LCSW) provide individual, couples, family and group counseling.
-Bachelors level (LSW) and master's level social workers (LMSW) can assist with practical concerns that cause distress.
+• Social Workers are trained in human behavior theories and counseling methods.
+They are the largest professional group of mental health providers in the U.S. Those with a master’s degree and specialized training (LCSW – Licensed Clinical Social Worker) provide individual, couples, family and group counseling.
+Bachelor’s level (LSW – Licensed Social Worker) and master’s level social workers (LMSW – Licensed Master of Social Work) can assist with practical concerns that cause distress.

-Marriage and Family Therapists (LMFT) Trained in counseling methods focusing on marriage and family issues.
-LMFTs provide couples and family counseling.
+• Marriage and Family Therapists (LMFT) provide couples and family counseling.
+They are trained in counseling methods focusing on marriage and family issues.

-Pastoral Counselors May have a degree in ministry or divinity as well as training in counseling methods.
-Provide individual, couples, family and group therapy depending on their specific training.
-Address counseling matters in the context of religion or spirituality.
+• Pastoral Counselors may have a degree in ministry or divinity as well as training in counseling methods.
+They provide individual, couples, family and group therapy depending on their specific training.
+They address counseling matters in the context of religion or spirituality.

-Psychiatric Nurse Practitioner (NP, MSN, RN, DNsc) Are registered nurses with psychiatric mental health training.
-Specialize in mental illnesses and substance abuse disorders.
-Can prescribe medication for problems such as anxiety and depression.
-Provide individual, family and group counseling.
+• Psychiatric Nurse Practitioners (NP, MSN, RN, DNsc) are registered nurses with psychiatric mental health training.
+They specialize in mental illnesses and substance abuse disorders.
+They can prescribe medication for problems such as anxiety and depression.
+They provide individual, family and group counseling.

 You may have concerns about talking openly with someone you have just met or may not know well.
 However, the right counselor will help you get past any nervousness.
 Most effective counselors will suggest meeting with you for a few sessions and then talking with you about how the counseling relationship is working.
 If you have any doubts or questions, you should feel at ease talking these over with the counselor.
 If you do not feel comfortable, the counselor may not be a good fit for you.
 Many people find support through a faith-based relationship with a spiritual leader such as a rabbi, pastor, priest or hospital chaplain.